What is Worship?

 That, then, begs the question, “What is worship?”

 Despite the preceding implication that worship is synonymous with the Sunday service, for many people worship is no more than a time of singing songs about God (or perhaps watching other people sing songs about God).

-Sometimes I hear a minister say, “Let’s worship God by giving our tithes and offerings.”
-While I firmly see generosity as a form of worship, I am turned off by the fact that the only time I hear the word worship is when someone is asking for money.
+Sometimes a minister says, “Let’s worship God by giving our tithes and offerings.”
+I see generosity as a form of worship.
+But I’m turned off by the fact that the only time I hear the word worship is when someone’s asking for money.

-Worshiping God in all we do may mean that there are some things we need to stop doing, places we need to stop going, and words we need to stop saying.
+Worshiping God in all we do may mean they’re some things we need to stop doing, places we need to stop going, and words we need to stop saying.

-You may opt to attend a church service on Sunday morning at 10 o’clock, but true worship cannot be scheduled and never ends.
+You may opt to attend a church service on Sunday morning at 10 o’clock, but true worship can’t be scheduled and never ends.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.